magmanu/blog/README.md

 ## Implementation/Implementação

 🇬🇧
-**- How is this different from regular Docusaurus websites?**
+**How is this different from regular Docusaurus websites?**

 This repo houses the UI only.
 The content is managed in a separate, private repository.
 When an article is raised to production quality, the content repo pushed a webhook to this repo, which then pulls the content and builds the website.

-I decided to make it that way mainly because
+I decided to make it so mainly because
 1. I realy don't like to make my drafts public
 2. GitHub Actions is cool
 3. For some reason I want to version the frontend

 🇧🇷
-**- O que esse blog tem de diferente de um site Docusaurus normal?**
+**O que esse blog tem de diferente de um site Docusaurus normal?**

 Este repo contém apenas a UI.
 O conteúdo fica em um repo privado e separado.
 Quando um artigo fica printo para publicação, o repo de conteúdo espoleta um webhook neste repo, que então puxa o conteúdo e faz um build do site.